remo-rcm/remo2-doc/source/introduction.rst

 conductivity decreased as temperature decreased, but the new one only checks the density and calculated the conductivity based on it.

+The 3-layer snow module can be activated with the ``LMLSN`` namelist switch.

 Snow Albedo
 ~~~~~~~~~~~